Schneider Electric and EcoDataCenter partner to produce a climate-positive data centre

 When building a data center, EcoDataCenter states it considers the well-being of the community first.
 As such, monitoring, efficiency, and connectivity are key aspects of EcoStruxure, resulting in EcoDataCenter being able to recycle the facility's heat waste to local utilities.

 EcoDataCenter uses that efficiency to give back to the local grid, allowing them to go beyond net-zero emissions and achieve climate positivity.

-Schneider Electric VP secure power Nordic and Baltics Christina Backlund says, “Schneider Electric is honored to partner with EcoDataCenter to deliver its vision to be the world's first climate positive colocation data centre.
+Schneider Electric VP secure power Nordic and Baltics Christina Backlund says, “Schneider Electric is honored to partner with EcoDataCenter to deliver its vision to be the world's first climate positive colocation data center.